Rhubarb Bars

 Deliciously tangy, sweet rhubarb bars with a sweet shortbread crust

-I’ve gotten comments on a white crust forming on top of the bars, I believe this is from beating the egg mixture too long.
+I’ve gotten comments on a white crust forming on top of the bars, and I believe this is from beating the egg mixture too long.

 Rhubarb bars with a shortbread crust and tangy rhubarb custard filling are a fun, easy spring dessert.
 Visit my blog for all the best rhubarb recipes on the internet. #rhubarb